Researchers in Schools (RIS) recruits PhD graduates and places them as trainee teachers in schools.

 RIS participants are making an impact in their schools.

-In each year of the programme, participants deliver an activity specifically designed to combine their expertise and an area of school need.
+In both years of the programme, participants deliver an activity specifically designed to combine their expertise and an area of school need.

 In 2018/19 activities included talks by scientists at universities and in industry, astrophysics enrichment lessons, robotics and programming clubs, and national competitions such as FameLab and UKMT challenges.

 Alex’s commitment to delivering a high quality education and engendering a love of his subject in his students is unwavering.
 He has been a huge asset to Essa Academy, both in the classroom, and in his willingness to involve himself in the wider life of the school.

-Participants undertake a two-week Summer Training induction, as well as weekend development days covering a curriculum of eight modules over the three-year programme.
+Participants undertake a two-week Summer Training induction, as well as weekend development days.

 This training is facilitated by the experienced staff at The Brilliant Club with expert education and widening participation speakers.